jon-weisz/rosDocker/README.md

 rosDocker
 =========

-Docker container (Dockerfile) for the ROS
+Docker container for the ROS.

+Build image is available from https://index.docker.io/u/oleg/ros/

+To build container from dockerfile, type command in current directory:

+docker build -t ros .

+To run the fresh build container simply run the command:

+./run